Carabost, New South Wales

-Carabost is a foresting community in the south-east part of the Riverina.
-It is situated about 16 kilometres north west of Rosewood and 22 kilometres south east of Kyeamba.
+Carabost is a foresting community in the southeast part of the Riverina.
+It is about 16 kilometres north west of Rosewood and 22 kilometres southeast of Kyeamba.

-Carabost can be found on the Tumbarumba Road near the location of the Carabost National Forest - a large Pine Plantation in the area.
-The only facilities available in the area, other than the Carabost Town Hall built in 1927, and a Fire Brigade Shed, is a public telephone box and a post box - both at the same location as the district emergency gathering point which is used in the case of forest fire or similar emergency.
+Carabost is on the Tumbarumba Road near the location of the Carabost National Forest – a large Pine Plantation in the area.
+The only facilities available in the area, other than the Carabost Town Hall built in 1927, and a Fire Brigade Shed, is a public telephone box and a post box – both at the same location as the district emergency gathering point which is used in the case of forest fire or similar emergency.

 Carabost is the Gaelic form of Carbost on the Scottish island of Skye and means Copse farm.